vyos/vyos-documentation/docs/configuration/interfaces/openvpn.rst

   set interfaces openvpn vtun10 protocol udp

 Then we need to generate, add and specify the names of the cryptographic materials.
+Each of the install command should be applied to the configuration and commited before using under the openvpn interface configuration.

 .. code-block:: none